-The Alosa Foundation is now partnering with the Centre for Effective Practice (CEP) in Toronto, Canada to provide comprehensive training on the principles and delivery of academic detailing.
+The Alosa Health is now partnering with the Centre for Effective Practice (CEP) in Toronto, Canada to provide comprehensive training on the principles and delivery of academic detailing.

 Additionally, Alosa, in conjunction with the Vermont Health Care Association and the Vermont Department of Disabilities, Aging and Independent Living, is partnering to bring academic detailing to nursing homes across the state.
 The program’s focus is to reduce the inappropriate use of APMs in nursing homes.